Difference Between UMTS vs WCDMA

 |UMTS is a cellular technology that transfers data with the help of packets.
 Radio technology is not used, and hence efficiency cannot be offered in the system as much as that of WCDMA.
 UMTS is used instead of GSM networks in the system.||Radio technology is used in the system, and hence communication is done between two devices as an interface is used in the system.
 This makes the system more efficient and does not make any issues while transferring data.|

 |UMTS has a maximum of 45 Mbps if HSPA is activated, which helps to transfer data with more efficiency.
 This is one of the popular air interfaces used in mobile devices.||WCDMA is based on CDMA and has downlink and uplink channels to transfer data with a speed of 5MHz used in the channels.
 This is an upgrading of CDMA where very less speed is used as per the standard.
 This can be utilized for the data in the system.|

 |UMTS phones specifically are not available as it depends on any of the access networks to provide support.
 Hence UMTS and WCDMA work together in the system.||If a WCDMA phone has a sim slot and a UMTS arena, we can say that the phone supports both GSM and WCDMA.|

-All the phones are WCDMA compatible and hence the phones support the network with efficiency and bandwidth.
-Both UMTS and WCDMA are interchangeable as both are present together in the phone for the efficient usage of the network in the system.
+All the phones are WCDMA compatible, and hence the phones support the network with efficiency and bandwidth.
+Both UMTS and WCDMA are interchangeable as both are present together in the phone to use the network in the system efficiently.

 This is a guide to the top differences between UMTS vs WCDMA.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more-